adelphi-ed-tech/au-courses/content/design-lab.md

 6. **Be kind and respectful.** We love a spirited debate, strong opinions, and learning new things from each other.
-But those practices only work if we offer our respect to the other participants and assume they are operating in good faith, too.
+But those practices only work if we offer our respect to the other participants and assume they are operating in good faith, too.Reading responsesReading reReading responsessponses
 7. **Communicate.** Read your emails.
 Post on Discord.
 Talk to your partners.
    Let the instructors know if there's a problem or question.
 Tell us how to make things better.

 ### Artist's Journal (10 pts)
-Everyone will keep an artist's journal during this course (and after, we hope).
+Everyone will keep an Reading responsesartist's journal during this course (and after, we hope).
 The Journal is a place for you to record thoughts, plan designs, sketch ideas, and reflect.
 There will be some "assigned" journal entries (see below), but mostly